MicroEJ/docs/KernelDeveloperGuide/runtimeEnvironment.rst

 ~~~~~~~~~

 A Runtime Environment is a :ref:`module nature <module_natures>` for defining the set of APIs available to an Application developer on a Kernel.
 It is built by aggregating a set of :ref:`Kernel APIs <kernel.api>`.
-It also allows to extend the classes of default modules with additional methods.

 Having the set of APIs named and versioned allows to maintain, share and document it outside a specific Kernel implementation.